jvdcorrea/jvdcorrea/README.md

 ### Hi there 👋

-Currently using Java Spring Boot and learning about Cybersecurity
+Currently using C# and learning about Cybersecurity Working as IFS ERP Software Engineer

 <!--
 **jvdcorrea/jvdcorrea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.